 Is This An Easy Recipe?

-Yes, this is an easy birria tacos recipe – especially once the meat is made.
-If you can make regular ground beef-filled tacos, then you can make these (and they’re so much tastier!)
+Yes, the hottest food trend is also an easy birria tacos recipe – especially once the meat is made.
+If you can make regular ground beef-filled tacos, then you can make these cheesy tacos!

 For the quesabirria tacos